 Graphics card overclocking is a process of increasing the frequencies of GPU and Video Memory to enhance graphics card performance.
-Overclocking is not for everyone as it is a bit of risky process and it can void the warranty of your graphics card.
-But on the positive side it can really boost your graphics card performance to up to 15% to 20% or may be even more depending on the amount of overclock and graphics card capability.
+Overclocking is not for everyone as it is a bit of a risky process and it can void the warranty of your graphics card.
+But on the positive side, it can really boost your graphics card performance to up to 15% to 20% or maybe, even more, depending on the amount of overclocking and graphics card capability.

-You can overclock any graphics card using graphics card overclocking softwares.
-There are many graphics card overclocking softwares available on the internet but you can find the best ones on the link given below.
-These overclocking softwares can be used to overclock Nvidia and AMD graphics cards.
+You can overclock any graphics card using graphics card overclocking software.
+There are many graphics card overclocking software available on the internet but you can find the best ones on the link given below.
+These overclocking software can be used to overclock Nvidia and AMD graphics cards.

 What to Look for in a Graphics Card for Overclocking?

 Here are the most important things that you have to look for when you want to buy a graphics card with a higher overclocking capability.
 These tips apply to both Nvidia and AMD graphics cards.

 When you overclock a graphics card then the temperature of its major components i.e. GPU, VRAM and VRM (Voltage regulator module) rises to a great amount.
 So if you are planning to buy a graphics card with good overclocking capability then you have to look for a graphics card with a good cooler having two or three fans and a heatsink equipped with heat pipes and copper plates.
 If you really want to go pro then you can buy a graphics card with liquid or water cooling solution having a hybrid cooler or water block cooler.
 You can read more about the various types of graphics card cooling solutions by going to the link given below.